 If you are, then yes, you are most likely wasting your time.

 But if you’re not, then that’s exactly the beauty of segmenting your campaigns.
-You have successfully set specific bids to how your generic and brand searches perform individually.
+You have successfully set specific bids for how your generic and brand searches perform individually.

 Optimizing Google Shopping campaigns doesn’t have to be particularly complex.
-But, if you don’t have the basic foundation in place to enable you to optimize, it will be increasingly difficult for you to optimize efficiently.
+However, if you don’t have the basic foundation in place to enable you to optimize your searches, it will be increasingly difficult for you to optimize efficiently.

-Don’t get stuck on the fact that shopping ad campaigns are different from text ad campaigns.
-Embrace the wonders of not having to manage keywords or write new ad copy all the time, but instead focus on what you can control.
+Don’t get stuck with the fact that shopping ad campaigns are different from text ad campaigns.
+Embrace the wonders of not having to manage keywords or write new ad copies all the time and instead being able to focus on what you can control.